“Donat of Devotion” Patron Membership:

 Donat status as chivalric membership was practiced from medieval times in the Hospitaller Order of Saint John (later of Malta), and in Monastic Orders of the Church.
 This was adopted by the Order of Saint John in France from 1820 AD, and by the British Venerable Order of Saint John established by Queen Victoria in 1888 AD.
 It was also preserved in the modern Sovereign Military Order of Malta (SMOM) of the Vatican, which uses the full title “Donat of Devotion”.

 Being a Donat of Devotion is an alternative form of membership for full participation in the Order.
-This status is granted to a Patron who is not a serving member of the Order, and does not need to take chivalric vows.
-If a Donat later becomes a Sergeant or Adjutante, Knight or Dame, or Crown Officer in the Order, then the Donat status is replaced by the chivalric or sovereign position and title.
+This status is granted to a Patron who is not a serving member of the Order, and thus does not need to pledge the Commitment of Service nor profess the Vow of Chivalry.
+If a Donat later becomes a Sergeant or Adjutante, Knight or Dame, or Crown Officer in the Order, then the Donat status would be replaced by the chivalric or sovereign position and title.

 In the Order of the Temple of Solomon, being a Donat of Devotion holds a special prestige, in the time honoured tradition of influential families of royalty and nobility being Patron sponsors to the Knights Templar.
 Donats were always the driving force of the historical accomplishments of the Templar Order, giving it financial and tangible resources to achieve those Holy Quests which characterized European civilization for many centuries.